- 28 Jul 2025

 parent domain would already be allow listed and no special allow listing is required.

 , you must specify an Allowed Service Domain List in Database → Configuration Keys.
-When adding an Allowed Service Domain List, separate each domain using a comma.
+When adding an Allowed Service Domain List, separate each domain with a comma.

-📝 Note: Only users with Security Administrator permissions can establish the Allowed Service Domain List.
+📝 Note: Only users with the Security Administrator permission can manage the Allowed Service Domain List.

 Example